zhenanf/zhenanf.github.io/_pages/about.md

 Currently, my role at Huawei extends to contributing to the development of Huawei's cutting-edge large language model, [Pangu(盘古大模型)](https://pangu.huaweicloud.com/){:target="\_blank"}.
 Concurrently, I am exploring innovative ways to utilize this large language model in operational research processes.
 A key aspect of my work is studying the integration of OptVerse with Pangu, an initiative that offers a unique intersection of machine learning and operations research, promising new possibilities in the field.

-Navigate around to know more about my work and feel free to connect for collaborations or insightful discussions.

 - - -
 ### Education
 <i class="fas fa-graduation-cap"></i> PhD, University of British Columbia, Computer Science (2022)